-Anterior compartment syndromes arise when the big muscle on the outside front of the lower leg becomes too big for the sheath that surrounds it causing pain.
+Anterior compartment syndrome, also known as anterior shin splints arises when the big muscle on the outside front of the lower leg becomes too big for the sheath that surrounds it causing pain.

 Anterior compartment syndrome can be acute or chronic.
 Acute compartment syndrome is sudden onset and causes considerable pain.
 It is often due to an injury or impact to the big tibialis anterior muscles at the front of the leg which swells up.
 Chronic anterior compartment syndrome comes on gradually and may be due to the muscle growing too big for the sheath surrounding it.

 Symptoms of acute and chronic anterior compartment syndrome include pain in the tibialis anterior muscle on the outside of the lower leg.

 There will be a weakness in the muscle so trying to pull the foot upwards against resistance may be difficult and pain may also be reproduced by pulling the foot downwards to stretch the muscle.
 In severe cases foot drop or a slapping gait may be seen as the athlete cannot properly lift the foot up when walking.

 An acute compartment syndrome is likely to have followed a direct impact, tear or contusion to the muscle.
 It may also happen as a result of a chronic compartment syndrome flaring up painfully through overuse.